shabados/actions/publish-github/README.md

 ### `github_token`

 **Required** The GitHub token to authenticate with.
-Must have push + release permissions.
+Must have release permissions.

 ### `main_branch`